GabrieleAraujo/pneumonia_detection_cnn-ml/README.md

 ## Abstract

 Pneumonia is a disease that impacts millions of people worldwide, and X-ray image detection is one of the primary diagnostic tools used.
-This study proposes an approach based on Ensemble Learning that combines Convolutional Neural Networks (CNNs) with Random Forest (RF) for the automated classification of chest X-ray images.
-A dataset containing 5.856 images was utilized to implement and compare various architectures, including MobileNetV2, EfficientNetB0, and VGG16.
-The results indicate that EfficientNetB0 underperformed, while the Ensemble (All) model achieved the highest AUC (0.9705), and RF obtained the best accuracy (90.71%).
-Statistical tests confirmed significant differences between models.
-These findings reinforce the effectiveness of hybrid approaches in medical image classification.
+This study presents a hybrid diagnostic approach combining Convolutional Neural Networks (CNNs) with traditional classifiers, namely Random Forest (RF) and Support Vector Machine (SVM), to detect pneumonia from chest X-ray images.
+Features were extracted from MobileNetV2, VGG16, and EfficientNetB0 and used to train RF and SVM models with hyperparameter tuning via GridSearchCV.
+Ensemble models were also explored: (i) CNNs + RF, (ii) CNNs + SVM, and (iii) RF + SVM.
+Experiments were conducted using a public pediatric dataset (5.856 X-rays) with stratified k-fold cross-validation and data augmentation.
+CNNs + RF achieved the highest 0.977 AUC and 91.9\% accuracy, while individual models, VGG16, showed competitive performance (91.8\% accuracy, 0.969 AUC).
+Results were statistically validated and showed strong potential for clinical support, particularly in settings with limited resources.
+In future work, we propose extending the approach to multiclass classification and refining model optimization strategies.